When is the application deadline?

 Do I have to have statistics completed before I apply?

-No. You may apply by Nov.
-1 and be taking statistics that fall or following spring but we recommend that you complete the statistics requirement no later than May (before course selection in June).
-The Admissions Committee does consider whether the statistics class is complete or not when extending offers.
+No. You may apply by December 1 and be taking statistics that fall or following spring, but we recommend that you complete the statistics requirement no later than May (before course selection in June).

 Are there any prerequisite classes?